 I will admit, I am having a difficult time with re-entry.
 I was so not mentally prepared to go to work.
 I cried when my parents left.
 And I want to go back to NYC and spend my life hanging out at Lincoln Center.

-Which makes the memories of this vacation with Joel all the more treasured.
+Which makes the memories of this vacation with my favorite person all the more treasured.

 Now to start planning where to go next…